Mahabharat (2013 film): Critical reception

 The film received mixed reviews.
 Subhash K. Jha said, "If you were hoping that animation films would come of age with this purported epic, you are in for a disappointment.
 Though the characters from the Mahabharat have faces and voices of the biggest stars, the images do not add up to a compelling canvas.
 Not by a wide margin."
 India TV said, "The presentation is epic in intent, yes.
 Alas, the execution, packaging and projection leave the epic undernourished and over-emphasized." and rated it 2 out of 5 stars.

 Meena Iyer of The Times of India rated it three and half out of five, saying "Amitabh Bachchan's bartitone is used for the stellar Bheeshma Pitamah.
 Although the Big B doesn't have muscular arms like his animated counterpart, their faces match.
-A superlative list of actors like Sunny Deol (Bheem), Ajay Devgn (Arjun), Anil Kapoor (Karan), Jackie Shroff (Duryodhan), Manoj Bajpayee (Yudhisthir), Anupam Kher (Shakuni) and Vidya Balan (Draupadi) have also infused life into the computer generated characters with their inimitable voices." and concluded, "On the flip side, the animation effort itself is immature and several notches below those of Hollywood films.
+A superlative list of actors like Sunny Deol (Bhīma), Ajay Devgn (Arjuna), Anil Kapoor (Karṇa), Jackie Shroff (Duryodhana), Manoj Bajpayee (Yudhiṣṭhira), Anupam Kher (Shakuni) and Vidya Balan (Draupadī) have also infused life into the computer generated characters with their inimitable voices." and concluded, "On the flip side, the animation effort itself is immature and several notches below those of Hollywood films.
 Yet the dub effort by the Bollywood superstars uplifts this epic, making it enjoyable."

 Deepanjana Pal of Firstpost said, "The artwork in Mahabharat is appalling and the animation is worse.
-From the movements of the characters to the visual effects - like two arrows going at each other - it looks like a pirated and outdated version of MS Paint was used to create the film." and added, "The movements of the characters are awkward and jerky, making it look like the mythical heroes learned how to walk from Godzilla.
+From the movements of the characters to the visual effects – like two arrows going at each other – it looks like a pirated and outdated version of MS Paint was used to create the film." and added, "The movements of the characters are awkward and jerky, making it look like the mythical heroes learned how to walk from Godzilla.
 The battle scenes are not only badly drawn and animated, they're also boring." and concluded, "This new Mahabharata isn't so much a kid-friendly version as one made for dummies, by dummies."

 Taran Adarsh of Bollywood Hungama rated the film 3 out of 5 stars, saying "The USP of Mahabharat is that the characters in the film bear a strong resemblance to the actors lending them their voices.
 The film should work for two more reasons: the riveting story and the superior quality animation [a handful of scenes notwithstanding].
 Besides, minute detailing has gone into the costumes, effects and the overall look." and concluded, "The one flaw that stands out is the lip sync of the characters with the voiceovers, which seems to go out of place in a few sequences.".